donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 - For Windows: [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)

     !!!important
-        Docker for Windows requires Windows 10 Pro, Enterprise, or Education.
+        Docker for Windows requires Windows 10 Pro, Enterprise, or Education on a physical Windows computer (not a local or cloud VM).
 The Private Network Quickstart does not support Docker Toolbox.
+If you run Windows command prompt, make sure to select **Run As Administrator**.

 - [Git command line](https://git-scm.com/)